-5 Launch either server or client or both using - Dvbroker.app.useCRL=true, and notice how the mutual SSL authentication fails and client gets NO\PERMISSION exception.
+5. Launch either server or client or both using -Dvbroker.app.useCRL=true, and notice how the mutual SSL/TLS authentication fails and client throws a NO\PERMISSION exception.

-- 6 Read and learn from SecureServer.C, SecureClient.C: - how they perform the security initialization in their main() and after ORB\Init(). - how they impose peerAuthenticationMode=require\and\trust and alwaysSecure=true through QoP
+- 6. Read and learn from SecureServer.C and SecureClient.C: - How they perform the security initialization in their main() and after ORB\Init(). - How they impose peerAuthenticationMode=require\and\trust and alwaysSecure=true through QoP.